FNF-CNE-Devs/CodenameEngine/README.md

   ### You can't:
   - Create a *side/new/etc* engine (or mod that doesn't use Codename Engine) using Codename Engine's code
   - Steal code from Codename Engine for another different project that is not Codename Engine related (Codename Engine mods excluded) without properly crediting
-  - Release Codename Engine on other platforms (Mods that use Codename Engine as source are fine, if it's specified even better)
+  - Release the entire Codename Engine on platforms (Mods that use Codename Engine as source are fine, if it's specified even better)

   #### *If you need more info or feel like asking to do something which is not listed here, ask us directly on our discord (linked in the wiki)!*
 </details>